lcurryh/ncurryh/README.md

 </div>

 ### Metric space-based loss function
-Comparative analysis of different classification, regularization, and IOU methods on the MDMF dataset.
+**Comparative analysis of different classification, regularization, and IOU methods on the MDMF dataset.**
 <div align="center">
 <img src="https://github.com/lcurryh/ncurryh/blob/main/Main%20image/33.png" alt="ddq_arch" width="700">
 </div>

-The contribution of classification (GHMC), regularization (Smooth L1), and IOU (SIOU) techniques in enhancing remote sensing aircraft detection tasks.
+**The contribution of classification (GHMC), regularization (Smooth L1), and IOU (SIOU) techniques in enhancing remote sensing aircraft detection tasks.**
 <div align="center">
 <img src="https://github.com/lcurryh/ncurryh/blob/main/Main%20image/44.png" alt="ddq_arch" width="700">
 </div>

+the effects of classification (GHMC), regularization (Smooth L1), and IOU techniques (SIOU) on enhancing detection performance.
+In the baseline scenario without any techniques, the AP was 64.7%, and AP50 was 91.7%.
+When combining GHMC and SIOU, the AP and AP50 increased to 65.4% and 92.3%, respectively.
+Combining GHMC and Smooth L1 further improved these metrics to 65.6% and 92.6%.
+The combination of SIOU and Smooth L1 resulted in AP and AP50 values of 65.8% and 92.9%, respectively.
+When all three techniques were combined, the AP reached a maximum of 66.1%, and AP50 increased to 93.5%, demonstrating the most significant performance enhancement.
+This indicates that Smooth L1 contributed the most to performance improvement, especially when used in conjunction with other techniques.
+This is attributed to the contribution ratios of classification, regularization, and IOU being set at 1:5:2, making Smooth L1 regularization predominant in enhancing performance.
+We also attempted to adjust these ratios, but the results were suboptimal, confirming that the original ratio yielded the best performance.
 ## Feature enhancementh

 Without enhancement preprocessing, the small airplane at position 'w' in  (b) was not detected, whereas it was successfully located in  (a).
 Additionally, in  (b), positions 'v' and 'u' mistakenly identified the shadow of the airplane as the aircraft itself, whereas  these objects was accurately detected in  (a).
 It indicated that applying feature enhancement on objects with the fine-scale features significantly improves the model's detection performance.